Telemetry & Privacy

 TL;DR

-caro config set telemetry.enabled false Opt-In
+caro config set telemetry.enabled true Opt-Out

 - ๐ Understand real-world usage